rntz/datafun/README.md

 - `fullwidth=LEN`: The width for `figure*` and `fullwidth` environments.
 Default is `\textwidth`, i.e. the width the text *would have been* before you loaded `narrow.sty`.

+## example.tex

+A simple example document showing off `rntz.cls`, `rntzgeometry.sty`, and `rntzfont.sty`.

+## xheight.tex

+A test document used to check x-heights are aligned across different fonts.